deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_1.png" alt="">

 This returns a few elements of each process.
 We are most interested in the "process address", which has been outlined in the image above at address `0xffffe60284651040`.
 This is the address of the `_EPROCESS` structure for a specified process (the SYSTEM process in this case).
-After enumerating the "process address", we can enumerate much more detailed information about process using the `_EPROCESS` structure.
+After enumerating the process address, we can enumerate much more detailed information about process using the `_EPROCESS` structure.

 `dt nt!_EPROCESS <Process address>`